-I developed the Work-Life Balance Card Sort when I noticed my counseling clients struggling to articulate what specific factors in their careers and personal lives were leading to their stress, anxiety, burnout, and lack of balance.
+I founded Balanced Card Sorts and developed the Work-Life Balance Card Sort when I noticed my counseling clients struggling to articulate what specific factors in their careers and personal lives were leading to their stress, anxiety, burnout, and lack of balance.

 I wanted to create a simple, accessible tool to help people untangle these factors, identify their career and life priorities, and develop a concrete plan for improving how they feel and function in their day-to-day lives.

 While many clients expressed their need for better work-life balance, it became clear to me that “balance” means very different things to different people, depending on their professional and personal priorities, values, responsibilities, and circumstances.

 I started paying close attention to the factors that came up for clients when discussing challenges in their careers and lives, and began thinking about them holistically, and in terms of where those factors fit within the eight domains of wellness and health.

 Since your career cannot be addressed in isolation from the rest of your life, and because your work impacts your mental and physical health, it’s critical to think about work-life balance within a holistic, wellness-centered framework.

 The Eight Dimensions of Wellness* - A Holistic Framework

 - Emotional Health: Coping effectively with life & creating satisfying relationships

 - Social Health: Developing a sense of connection, belonging & a well-developed support system

 - Physical Health: Recognizing the need for physical activity, healthy foods & adequate sleep